ExpLrnCode-2024/jisc-surveys/README.md

 3. `.json`: A JSON file produced from the original survey using Jisc's 'export' function.
 This can be directly loaded into Jisc to recreate the survey.

-The most convenient way to view these surveys is through the following URLs, which like to the GitHub Pages site:
+The most convenient way to view these documents is via the [GitHub Pages site](https://ExpLrnCode2024.github.io) for the project.

-**TODO**

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg